algorithmica-org/algorithmica/content/english/hpc/data-structures/binary-search.md

 }
 ```

-The graph is now smooth and almost doesn't lose to the branchless binary search on small arrays:
+The graph is now smooth, and on small arrays, it is just a couple of cycles slower than the branchless binary search:

 ![](../img/search-eytzinger-branchless.svg)

-It's interesting that now GCC doesn't replace this with `cmov`, but Clang does.
+Interestingly, now GCC fails to replace the branch with `cmov`, but Clang doesn't.
 1-1.

 ### Appendix: Random Binary Search

-By the way, finding the exact expected number of comparisons for random binary search is a probably useless but interesting math problem.
+By the way, finding the exact expected number of comparisons for random binary search is quite an interesting math problem in and of itself.
 Try solving it yourself first!

 The way to compute it *algorithmically* is through dynamic programming.
-If we denote $f_n$ as the expected number of comparisons to find a random lower bound on a search interval of size $n$, it can be calculated from previous $f_n$ by considering all the $(n - 1)$ possible splits:
+If we denote $f_n$ as the expected number of comparisons to find a random lower bound on a search interval of size $n$, it can be calculated from the previous $f_n$ by considering all the $(n - 1)$ possible splits:

 $$
 f_n = \sum_{l = 1}^{n - 1} \frac{1}{n-1} \cdot \left( f_l \cdot \frac{l}{n} + f_{n - l} \cdot \frac{n - l}{n} \right) + 1